oktavilla/hopp-docs/docs/configuration/index.md

 ## Content Item Context Label Preferences

-Two settings are possible:

-* Categories that should *not* be shown as [Context Labels](../information-design-templates/content-item.md#context-label).
-* Additional [Context Labels](../information-design-templates/content-item.md#context-label) for specific [Tag Groups](../data-models/tag-group.md).
-Each label may in this case have a list of Tag Groups that will be used in the order specified.
+[Context Labels](../information-design-templates/content-item.md#context-label) are used on Content Item Pages to provide context for readers.
+Each product may define a few preferences in relation to these:

+{% include fields-table.md definition="configuration-context-labels-fields" %}

 ## Logo